mongodb/atlas-osb/dev/README.md

 ## Releasing

 The release process consists of publishing a new Github release with attached binaries as well as publishing a Docker image to [quay.io](https://quay.io).
-Evergreen can automatically build and publish the artifacts based on a tagged commit.

 1. Go to the GitHub actions [page](https://github.com/mongodb/atlas-osb/actions?query=workflow%3A%22Create+GitHub+Release+Package+Manually%22)
 2. Open "Create GitHub Release Package Manually" workflow.